Originally posted on Borderlands History:

 The Red and the Black: Remembering the Legacy of Jack D. Forbes Arica L. Coleman, Ph.D.
 2/23/14 The language of race was not the only contributor to the subjugated histories of African–Native American relations.
 European hegemony, what Forbes dubbed the “white hub”, the tendency to construct a master narrative which centralized Europeans as the major […]

-Diego Gutiérrez map 1562 and the word “Chicana” A few years ago (2012), I posted my finding of the 16th-century map “Desegno del Discoperto Della Nova Franza,” Venice, 1566, by Bolognino Zaltieri, that contained the term “Chicana” (link), but as it turns out, there are others.
-This is important for many reasons, one of them […]
+Diego Gutiérrez map 1562 and the word “Chicana” (Updated March 19, 2014) A few years ago (2012), I posted my finding of the 16th-century map “Desegno del Discoperto Della Nova Franza,” Venice, 1566, by Bolognino Zaltieri, that contains the term “Chicana” (link), but as it turns out, there are other 16th century maps that also […]

 This is my final exam response(s) for a Mesoamerican anthropology class I took as an undergraduate in 2010.
 It addresses Mexika migration, the “myth” of Aztlan, cannibalism, and other topics.
 It’s in the form of short responses to exam essay questions.
 Although, it’s not an in-depth analysis on any of the subjects, it might be […]